 This is an advanced discussion seminar that places a heavy emphasis on speaking in class.
 The course also includes a final research paper.

 Prior coursework in Film and Media Studies is strongly recommended.
 Open to juniors and seniors.
 Limited to 15 students.
-Spring semester.
+Omitted 2017-18.
 Professor Hastie.2016-17: Offered in Spring 2017

 Independent Reading Courses.